boxblinkracer/xcode-testrail/README.md

 This integration is available through [CocoaPods](https://cocoapods.org).
 To install it, simply add the following line to your Podfile:

-You usually only need to install the integration for your test targets.
+You usually only need to install the integration for your `test targets`.
 Open your podfile and add this to your test target.
-Also add the official Github repo as source to find the pod.

 ```bash
 target 'MyTestTarget' do